SharathKumarK06/DjangoApps/README.md

 # Note App

-This is a sample project for learning backend and frontend development.
+Create sample apps to learn backend and webdevelopment.